TOK ENDGAME:

 4. Is anyone else in the same class using the same object?

-And here are some guiding questions rooted the assessment rubric that could help students think about refining their commentaries:
+And here are some questions rooted the assessment rubric that could help students think about refining their commentaries:

 5. Have I wasted word count by being too descriptive?